tarunnaithani/VolumeMaximization/Readme.txt

 	and validating incoming order.
 It also provides central place to run matching algorithms on order books.

 SYSTEM LIMITATIONS
-	-> The code logs everything to Console
+	-> classes are built assuming they will be run in Thread safe process -> The code logs everything to Console
 	-> Current system does lot of Object creation during operation which will cause GC issues if used in load testing.